markmead/aniwait/README.md

 }
 ```

+_!important might not be needed in your use case._

-The `.animated-once` element will only animate when it enters the viewport for
+The `.animated-once` element will animate when it enters the viewport for the
-the first time.
-Whereas the `.animated` element will animate each time it enters
+first time.
+However, the `.animated` element will animate each time it enters
 the viewport.

 ## Stats